Reasons to Make Multiple Payments During a Credit Card Billing Cycle

 Credit card balance updates are typically sent to the credit bureaus on the last day of the billing cycle, not real time.
 This means that if you have a $1,200 balance when your billing cycle ends, that's the balance that will be reported to the credit bureaus and included in your credit score.
 On a credit card with a $2,000 credit limit, your utilization would be at 60%, which is pretty high.

-Multiple Credit Card Payments Can Lower Your Credit Utilization
+How Multiple Payments Can Lower Your Credit Utilization

 You can control the balance that's reported to the credit bureaus by sending multiple credit card payments.
 This means that more of your balance is paid off by the time your billing cycle ends, thus lowering your credit utilization and improving your credit score.